fodoole/qeen-analytics-sdk/README.md

 Scroll events should always start with `SCROLL_`, e.g., `SCROLL_PRODUCT_DESCRIPTION`

 Be specific with your CSS selectors to target exactly the elements you want to track.
-Consider the performance impact of tracking too many elements, especially for scroll events.

 5. Naming Convention Examples: